 2. STATUE OF LIBERTY

-The celebrated New Yorker statue has replicas around the world, like Paris and Las Vegas.
+The celebrated New Yorker statue has sisters around the world, like the ones in Paris and Las Vegas.
 It's an internationally recognized symbol of liberty around the world and there's also one in Barcelona.
 In fact you have to look for it as it's not out in the open.
-Two meters in heigh, this statue has stood guard at the entrance of the Rossand Aris Public Library since 1894.
+Two metres in height, this statue has stood guard at the entrance of the Rossand Aris Public Library since 1894.